 Explore more through the US Bureau of Labor and Statistics.

+At PPCC we only offer the Radiology Technician degree.
 All other Medical Diagnostics degrees would require transferring to particular colleges or universities.
 Colorado has a limited number of public institutions that offer these programs of study.
 Meet with an academic advisor to explore how to prepare for transferring from PPCC.

 About PPCC's Program